Four more pre-schools to be set up in Sengkang by end-2022 to meet demand

 MSF said such growth is significantly higher than the overall increase nationwide in infant care places (50 per cent) and childcare places (30 per cent) in the same period.

-Between 2017 and last year, the average enrolment rate for infant and childcare services in Sengkang was 68 per cent and 83 per cent respectively, it added, which is slightly higher than the national averages of 67 per cent and 77 per cent.
+Between 2017 and last year, the average enrolment rates for infant care and childcare services in Sengkang were 68 per cent and 83 per cent respectively, it added, slightly higher than the national averages of 67 per cent and 77 per cent.

 The increase in pre-school places has met families' needs, said the ministry.

-Over the past five years, the number of unenrolled children whose parents have registered interest in an infant care or childcare place in Sengkang went down by about 60 per cent, from 930 in 2017 to 380 last year.
+Over the past five years, the number of children whose parents registered interest in an infant care or childcare place in Sengkang, and were not enrolled, went down by about 60 per cent, from 930 in 2017 to 380 last year.
 This makes up less than 2 per cent of all families with children between two months and six years of age in Sengkang.

 Associate Professor Jamus Lim (Sengkang GRC) asked if there were plans to ramp up student care facilities in Sengkang and Punggol.